-- The Coach is present at one location where the student activity takes place (e.g., gymnasium, sports field, tennis courts at an Outside Activity Provider's facility) and is accessible for providing management and direction of the physical activity and student safety. - Provisos: - Where more than one activity occurs in one location, the Coach is circulating between the activities and is accessible for management and direction. - Momentary presence in adjoining rooms (e.g., equipment room, outside storage shed, boathouse) is considered to be On-Site Supervision. - Where a Community Coach is providing the safety and initial skill instruction and monitoring, a Community Coach Liaison is accessible for management and direction as determined by the Principal/Designate. - An activity may be under On-Site Supervision: - During the entire duration of the activity; - During the safety and initial skill instruction; - With activities using multiple stations while the Coach is circulating; - When combining two or more activities at one location while the Coach is circulating; and - When activities transition from On-Site Supervision to In-the-Area Supervision.
+- Where more than one activity occurs in one location, the Coach is circulating between the activities and is accessible for management and direction. - Momentary presence in adjoining rooms (e.g., equipment room, outside storage shed, boathouse) is considered to be On-Site Supervision. - Where a Community Coach is providing the safety and initial skill instruction and monitoring, a Community Coach Liaison is accessible for management and direction as determined by the Principal/Designate. - An activity may be under On-Site Supervision: - During the entire duration of the activity; - During the safety and initial skill instruction;

-• Volunteer:
+- With activities using multiple stations while the Coach is circulating; - When combining two or more activities at one location while the Coach is circulating; and - When activities transition from On-Site Supervision to In-the-Area Supervision.

-• A responsible adult (e.g., Educational Assistants, Retired Teachers, Co-op Students,
+Volunteer:

-Parents/Guardians, Teacher Candidates) approved by the Principal/Designate who is under the direction of a Coach and has been instructed on their monitoring responsibilities.
+A responsible adult (e.g., Educational Assistants, Retired Teachers, Co-op Students, Parents/Guardians, Teacher Candidates) approved by the Principal/Designate who is under the direction of a Coach and has been instructed on their monitoring responsibilities.
 Refer to your school board's policy on volunteers assisting with students' physical activities.

-Last Published Wed, 11/20/24 01:59 pm
+Last Published Tue, 07/22/25 12:27 pm